emonree/doctor-visits/README.md

     - Instead of creating a second schema for a patient's visits and associating them, I ended up using the index for each visit's document when updating.

-    - Struggle: I couldn't figure out how to delete a visit based on the index
+    - Struggle: I couldn't figure out how to delete a visit based on the index.

-- Must use dot notation to target the specific index in the visits array
+- Must use dot notation to target the specific index in the visits array.

 Document here: `https://www.mongodb.com/docs/manual/reference/operator/update/positional/#update-values-in-an-array`